Smoked Tea Beurre Blanc sauce for Salmon, a smoky twist to the classic beurre blanc lemon sauce using a simple Lapsang Souchong teabag.

 - Gently fry the shallots in some of the butter for 5 minutes until translucent but not browned.

-- Add the white wine and boil for 10 minutes until reduced by over half so that it looks a bit syrupy.
+- Add the vinegar and white wine and boil for 10 minutes until reduced by over half so that it looks a bit syrupy.
 Lower the heat and add the cream, stirring until well combined.
 Take off the heat and add the Lapsang Souchong teabag.
-Leave to infuse, covered, for 10-15 minutes.
+Leave to infuse, covered, for 5 minutes.

-- Remove the teabag (and shallots using a sieve if you like the sauce smooth, otherwise this step is not necessary).
-Return to a gentle heat and whisk in the cold diced butter gradually until the sauce is combined and glossy.
+- Remove the teabag if using (and shallots using a sieve if you like the sauce smooth, otherwise this step is not necessary).
+Return to a gentle heat.
+It should be hot enough to the touch but not cool.
+Vigorously whisk in the cold diced butter gradually until the sauce is combined and glossy.

-- Season the sauce to taste and keep on a very low heat until ready to serve.
-Alternatively, set aside to cool covered until ready to serve later and reheat very gently.
+- Season the sauce to taste and serve immediately.
+Alternatively, keep on a very low heat as close as possible until ready to serve or set aside to cool covered and reheat very gently.

 Thomasina